LocationReasoner: Evaluating LLMs on Real-World Site Selection Reasoning

 To ensure that each test case has a clearly defined and feasible solution, we develop a set of deterministic, rule-based functions that serve as the ground truth logic for evaluating site selection.
 These logic scripts are constructed using the same in-house tools available to the LLM agent and are designed to satisfy all constraints specified in each query.
 For each query, the script returns a set of valid zones that fully meet the defined conditions.
 During evaluation, the output of the LLM agent is compared directly against these ground truth results to assess correctness.
 This approach ensures consistent, reproducible evaluation across all queries, and is automated without any human annotation.
 We evaluate the agent’s ability to generate complete outputs, satisfy user-defined constraints, and accurately identify valid zones with the following complementary metrics:

-\begin{itemize}[leftmargin=*] \item \textbf{Delivery Rate.} Delivery Rate measures the proportion of queries for which the LLM agent successfully returns selected zones.
+\begin{itemize}[leftmargin=*] \item \textbf{Delivery Rate} measures the proportion of queries for which the LLM agent successfully returns selected zones.
 A process is considered completed if the agent successfully produces an output without execution failure.
-For agents evaluated via direct code generation, the generated code must run without syntax or runtime errors.
+For agents evaluated via direct prompting, the generated code must run without syntax or runtime errors.
 For agents evaluated under the ReAct or Reflexion framework, the agent must avoid generating incorrect or unexecutable code, prevent infinite reasoning loops, and successfully complete the task within a strict limit of 30 reasoning steps.
-This metric captures basic functional reliability, as failed plans cannot be evaluated for correctness. \item \textbf{Perfect Pass Rate.} The Perfect Pass Rate measures the percentage of outputs in which the set of zones returned by the agent exactly matches the ground truth derived from our objective logic.
+This metric captures basic functional reliability, as failed plans cannot be evaluated for correctness. \item \textbf{Perfect Pass Rate} measures the percentage of outputs in which the set of zones returned by the agent exactly matches the ground truth derived from our objective logic.
 A plan is considered perfect only if it satisfies all constraints and produces no extraneous or missing zones.
-This strict metric ensures full compliance with the query's requirements and serves as a high-confidence indicator of planning accuracy. \item \textbf{Precision, Recall, and F1 Score.} In addition to binary success metrics, we evaluate zone-level selection accuracy using standard classification metrics.
-Precision measures the fraction of zones selected by the agent that are actually valid according to the ground truth.
-Recall measures the fraction of valid zones from the ground truth that the agent successfully identified.
-F1 Score is the harmonic mean of precision and recall, offering a balanced view of over- and under-selection. \end{itemize}
+This strict metric ensures full compliance with the query's requirements and serves as a high-confidence indicator of planning accuracy. \item \textbf{Precision, Recall, and F1 Score} are standard classification metrics assessing zone-level selection accuracy in addition to binary success metrics. \end{itemize}